 Other causes of sciatica include:

-- Infection within the spine.
+- Infection - ultimately affecting the spine.

-- Injury within the spine.
+- Other causes - for instance, injury within the spine.

-Risk factors for sciatica
+Risk factors for sciatic nerve pain

-Common risk factors for sciatica include:
+Common risk factors include:

 - Profession - jobs that require lifting heavy loads for long periods.